autogoal/autogoal/docs/index.md

 !!! note
     A proper Python package is in the making.
-However, for anonymity reasons this package will not published until the anonymity period for ICML 2020 ends.
+However, for anonymity reasons this package will not published until the anonymity period for EMNLP 2020 ends.

 ### Installing from source

 To install AutoGOAL from the source code, simply navigate to the root folder and run:

-    make docker-build
+    make build

 This command will create the Docker image necessary to run AutoGOAL with all its dependencies.
 Alternatively, you can install on a bare Python virtual environment, using [Poetry](https://python-poetry.org/):